Charleston, WV Wage and Hour Attorneys

 In most circumstances, a West Virginia employer cannot compensate you at a pay rate below the state’s minimum wage, even if you are a “tipped employee.”
 While federal law permits employers to pay tipped employees a lower base rate of $2.62 per hour (as of 2022), they must pay the difference if an employee’s tips do not collectively cover at least the state’s minimum wage for all hours worked.

 If your employer is violating the state’s minimum wage laws, you are likely entitled to compensation.
 Our team at Bailess Law Firm can help you explore and pursue your legal options.
+Speak with one of our skilled Charleston, WV wage & hour attorneys as soon as possible.

 Overtime Rules in West Virginia